 - 23. The Inquiry held hui at Rūaumoko Marae (located at Kelston) in 2021 and Papatūānuku Kōkiri Marae with tāngata Turi Māori in 2022.
 The Inquiry held its Ūhia te Māramatanga Disability, Deaf and Mental Health Institutional Care Hearing in July 2022.
 A Deaf expert reference group was established to advise the Inquiry. - 24.
-Part 1, Chapter 5 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, provides additional information on how the Inquiry engaged with Deaf survivors, tangata Turi Māori, their whānau and wider communities.
+Part 1, Chapter 5 of the Final Report provides additional information on how the Inquiry engaged with Deaf survivors, tāngata Turi Māori, their whānau and wider communities.